Baildon Boundary Way

 A: We accept more entries than we can cope with on the day in the expectation, based on past history, that people will withdraw or not turn up to run on the day due to injuries etc. If we only accepted the number of entries we could cope with we would have to disappoint a lot more people.

-Q: Why do you have a race limit of 480 runners when so many more people want to take part?
+Q: Why do you have a race limit of 575 when so many more people want to take part?

-A: Unfortunately we do not have the parking and toilet facilities to cope with a higher number.
+A: We have actually increased the limit for 2020 but unfortunately we do not have the parking and toilet facilities to cope with a higher number.
 We also have to restrict numbers for health and safety reasons because the course is narrow in places.

 Q: What do I get when I finish?

-A: You will get a technical t-shirt and a souvenir 25th anniversary medal.
+A: You will get a technical t-shirt unless you opted to ‘donate a tree’ instead.
 If you are lucky, you may also get a ‘spot prize’ token.
 Spot prizes are to be collected from inside the clubhouse.
 Water will also be available at the finish area.

 Q: Are there age category prizes?